yehia-khalil/Perfect_store/README.md

  * In your browser paste this URL: **"localhost:8080/home"**
  * Start by registering an account, login and start shopping for the best Products.

+ ### Features in the app:
+ * User can add whatever products he desire inside his cart, before confirming his order.
+ * Admin can add products, remove products and view orders done by clients, when where they ordered and by whom.

+ ## Issues wihin the app:
+* Admin cannot edit products.
+* User doesn't have a profile picture attached with his profile.

  A project by :
 * 1- Ibrahim Hisham